How long does it take for affirmations to work?

-For someone who is just starting out their affirmations journey, it might be a bit harder to find success.
+For someone who is just starting out their affirmation journey, it might be a bit harder to find success.
 Simply put, you do not know much at this point, and you do not know where you’re going.

 But to be honest, I find that beginners have a much higher chance at success versus someone who has tried it before but did not get what they want.

-Whichever stage you are in, you need to have an open mind and have a strong belief.
+Whichever stage you are in, you need to have an open mind and a strong belief.
 I mean, what’s the worse that can happen?
 You becoming someone more positive can’t be a bad thing, right?

-The good thing is, there are lots of resources on our blog that will guide you along.
+The good thing is, that there are lots of resources on our blog that will guide you along.
 To get started, I recommend downloading your own one-page affirmations worksheet to help you with it.